Metismos/calculator/README.md

 A calculator that enables one-time calculation of two numbers using various operands.
 Operands include, addition, subtraction, division, multiplication, bitwise and, bitwise or.

+Credit to - https://vuejsexamples.com/a-awesome-calculator-built-with-vue-js/ - for providing the look and feel of the calculator.

 ## Dependencies

  - [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable)